Vietnam.vn - Nền tảng quảng bá Việt Nam

 me-4(1).jpg

-All levels, sectors, and mass organizations in the province have cared for and supported Vietnamese Heroic Mothers with specific and practical actions.
+The various levels of government, departments, and mass organizations in the province have cared for and supported Vietnamese Heroic Mothers through concrete and practical actions.

-On holidays, New Year, and July 27, agencies, units, and businesses that support VNAH mothers visit and give gifts.
-For the families of deceased VNAH mothers, Party committees, local authorities, agencies, units, and businesses pay attention and give preferential treatment, demonstrating the moral spirit of "remembering the source of drinking water" and "repaying gratitude".
+During holidays and Tet (Lunar New Year), and on July 27th, agencies, units, and businesses that provide support to Vietnamese Heroic Mothers visit and give gifts.
+For families of deceased Vietnamese Heroic Mothers, Party committees, local authorities, and agencies, units, and businesses show care and consideration, demonstrating the moral principle of "remembering the source when drinking water" and "repaying gratitude."

 me-25-1-.jpg